 Best Known For

-Novelist Ken Kesey wrote One Flew over the Cuckoo's Nest, which in the U.S. became one of the most widely read books of the 1960s.
+Novelist Ken Kesey wrote One Flew Over the Cuckoo's Nest and is credited with helping to usher in the era of psychedelic drugs in the 1960s.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Ken Kesey was born September 17, 1935, in La Junta, Colorado.
 He attended Stanford University and later served as an experimental subject and aide in a hospital, an experience that led to his novel One Flew Over the Cuckoo's Nest.
 That book was followed by Sometimes a Great Notion and several works of nonfiction that detailed Kesey's transformation from novelist to guru of the hippie generation.